civilKaos82/ruby-drill-accessor-methods-challenge/README.md

 *Note:*  This [Stack Overflow answer](http://stackoverflow.com/questions/5046831/why-use-rubys-attr-accessor-attr-reader-and-attr-writer) offers more information on these methods.

-##Releases

-###Release 0
-Read over the Ruby program provided until you understand the basic structure.
-You can load it into IRB or [PRY](http://pryrepl.org/) and play around with it if you'd like.
+## Releases
+### Release 0: Write Tests for Behaviors

-Do not change the code, just write tests for each of the methods in Company and Employee.
-We'll use these tests as _regression tests_ in Release 1.
-They'll ensure that our refactor doesn't change the behavior of our classes.
+We're provided with two functioning classes, which we're later going to refactor.
+To ensure that we don't accidentally break our code while refactoring, we'll want to have tests that document the behaviors of each type of object.
+We'll use these tests as *regression tests*; they'll ensure that our refactor doesn't change the behavior of our classes.

-###Release 1 : Replace with attr_helpers
-Identify which methods could be replaced with an `attr_reader`, `attr_writer`, or `attr_accessor` helper and do it.
+Read over the code for the `Company` and `Employee` classes.
+Then, write tests for their behaviors (see examples in `spec/employee_spec.rb`).
+Don't change the code in the classes, just test each of the methods in the classes.

+### Release 1: Refactor Accessor Methods
+As seen in Figure 1 and described in the *Summary*, Ruby provides helper methods that will generate accessor methods for us:  `attr_reader`, `attr_writer`, and `attr_accessor`.
+Which of these methods we use depends on whether we want to generate a reader method, a writer method, or both.

+We're going to refactor our `Company` and `Employee` classes.
+The classes contain long-hand accessor methods (i.e., we've written them ourselves).
+Instead of our long-hand methods, we want to make use of Ruby's accessor method-generating helper methods.

-This is a refactor that doesn't change behavior, so you shouldn't need to change your tests in this release.
-In fact, they'll alert you to any mistakes you make in the refactor.
+*Note:*  This is a refactor.
+We won't change behavior; therefore, we shouldn't need to change our tests.
+In fact, our tests will alert us to any mistakes we make in the refactor which break the behavior of our objects.

 ##Resources